The Probabilistic Foundations of Surveillance Failure: From False Alerts to Structural Bias: Results

+\begin{remark}[Independence Across Individuals] Since we screen $n$ individuals independently, the probability that at least one innocent person is flagged is:

-\begin{remark}[Independence Across Individuals] We use independence across individuals to factor $(1-q)^n$.
-In real deployments, common-mode events may introduce positive dependence (positive association means $\Pr(X_i \geq x_i \text{ for all } i) \geq \prod_i \Pr(X_i \geq x_i)$; roughly, variables are more likely to be jointly large than under independence), increasing the system-level false-alert probability.
-Our bounds hold under independence; extensions to positively associated arrays via Chen-Stein or Stein's method \citep{barbour2005} can be derived but are omitted here.
-Note that positive dependence typically increases tail probabilities (lowers effective rate function), making our independence-based bounds underestimate the true false alert rates when correlation is present. \end{remark}
+In real deployments, common-mode events may introduce positive dependence among individuals.
+Positive association means $\Pr(X_i \geq x_i \text{ for all } i) \geq \prod_i \Pr(X_i \geq x_i)$: variables are more likely to be jointly large than under independence.
+This increases the system-level false-alert probability beyond our bounds.

+Our analysis assumes independence.
+Extensions to positively associated arrays via Chen--Stein or Stein's method~\cite{barbour2005} are possible but omitted here.
+The key implication is that positive dependence increases tail probabilities, so our independence-based bounds \emph{underestimate} true false alert rates when correlation is present.
+Thus, the independence-based bounds are conservative. \end{remark}

-\subsection{Tail Bounds for the Poisson Distribution}
+\subsubsection{Tail Bounds for the Poisson Distribution}

-To understand how $q$ depends on $m$ and $\lambda$, we use Chernoff bounds and related concentration inequalities \citep{hoeffding1963,mitzenmacher2005} for Poisson random variables.
+To understand how $q$ depends on $m$ and $\lambda$, we use Chernoff bounds and related concentration inequalities \cite{hoeffding1963,mitzenmacher2005} for Poisson random variables.

 \begin{lemma}[Poisson Upper Tail] Let $Y \sim \mathrm{Poisson}(\lambda)$ and suppose $m>\lambda$.
 Then